lai0pei/BlockChain-Data-Integrity-using-SHA256/README.md

 Blockchian is a new trend technology that is used in Bitcoin, the famous cryptocurrency.
 The amazing thing about bitcoin is the whole ecosystem is running by itself.

-Blochain is considered to be secured because of its mechanism.
+Blockchain is considered to be secured because of its mechanism.

 Here is the link to the original bitcoin paper. https://bitcoin.org/bitcoin.pdf